ChaosDynamix/Arcadia/docs/04_installation/INS1_ext4.md

 | 0657FD6D-A4AB-43C4-84E5-0933C84B4F4F | Linux Swap partition               |
 | 933AC7E1-2EB4-4F13-B844-0E14E2AEF915 | Linux Home partition               |

-1. Open the tool of your choice
+1. Open the partitioning tool of your choice
 1. Create a GPT partition table
 1. Efi partition
-   1. Create a new partition with appropriate size
+   1. Create a new partition of 260MiB
    1. Change the type of the partition to `EFI system`
 1. Root partition
-   1. Create a new partition with appropriate size
+   1. Create a new partition with appropriate size [2]
    1. Change the type of the partition to `Linux Root partition (x86-64)`
 1. Swap partition
-   1. Create a new partition with appropriate size
+   1. Create a new partition with appropriate size [5]
    1. Change the type of the partition to `Linux Swap partition`
 1. Home partition
    1. Create a new partition with all the remaining space of your drive
    1. Change the type of the partition to `Linux Home partition`
-1. Save and exit
+1. Write and exit

 ### References
 {: .no_toc .text-delta .pt-4}